How to Detect & Verify Site Security Threats & Risks

 Although analytics is powerful, it works best as part of a layered approach rather than a standalone solution.

-Step 6: Integrate Alarm Monitoring for Immediate Notification
+Step 6: Integrate Alarm Monitoring

-Alarms provide instant notification when movement or intrusion is detected.
-They are particularly useful for buildings, internal areas and high value storage zones.
+Alarm monitoring systems provide instant notification when movement or intrusion is detected.

 passive infrared detectors